 How do you live by faith as you struggle with addiction?
 Here are some suggestions:

-Speak honestly.
 Lies are the natural language of addiction.
 You have told a boatload.
-You have told lies to others.
-You have also told lies to yourself—blatant whoppers—and you have believed them.
+You have told lies to others, and you have also told lies to yourself—blatant whoppers—that you have believed.
 Do these sound familiar?

 - “I can stop any time I want.”